jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

 - **Compliance Tests**: an evaluation that determines if an org's controls are being applied according to management policies and procedures
 - **Penetration Testing/Ethical Penentration Testing**: security testing and assessment where testers actively attempt to circumvent/defaut a system's security features; typically constrained by contracts to stay within specified Rules of Engagement (RoE)
 - **Examination**: process of reviewing/inspecting/observing/studying/analyzing specs/mechanisms/activities to understand, clarify, or obtain evidence
+- **Federal Risk and Authorization Management Program FedRAMP)**: a government-wide program that standardizes the security assessment, authorization, and monitoring of cloud services and products; the program was established in 2011 to help the federal government use cloud technologies while protecting federal information
 - **Findings**: results created by the application of an assessment procedure
 - **Functional order of controls**: deter, deny, detect, delay, deterimine, and decide
 - **Fuzzing**: uses modified inputs to test sofware performance under unexpected circumstances; mutation fuzzing modifies known inputs to generate synthetic inputs that may trigger unexpected behavior; generational fuzzing develops inputs based on models of expected inputs to perform the same task